Local Water Done Well Reform

 Taumata Arowai became a new Crown entity in March 2021 and is the new water services regulator, dedicated to providing safe and reliable drinking water and improved delivery of waste and storm water.

-For background on the reform visit the Department of Internal Affairs.
+For background and more information on the reform visit the Department of Internal Affairs.